Second Honduran Civil War: Proclamation of the revolution to the dictator

-February 5.
-In the town of "Las Manos" near the border with the Republic of Nicaragua, the General Staff of the Constitutional Army issues a statement for the dictator, General Rafael López Gutiérrez, in which they support the doctor and General Tiburcio Carias Andino, as President of Honduras and elected by the people, in this sense calling for war.
+On February 5, in the town of "Las Manos", near the border with the Republic of Nicaragua, the General Staff of the Constitutional Army issued a statement for General López Gutiérrez, supporting Dr. Tiburcio Carias Andino as the rightful President of Honduras.

 The Honduran government asks for financial aid

-February 5.
-The Minister of the Interior and Justice, Dr. José Ángel Zúñiga Huete, asks businessmen, bankers and other Honduran and foreign merchants for the sum of US$200,000 dollars in order to crush the proclaimed revolution and lift the country, some of them refused to grant loans and a few others voluntarily gave money.
-The ambassador of the United States of America Mr. Franklin E. Morales leaves Tegucigalpa, destined to meet with Carias Andino and propose a solution.
+On February 5, the Minister of the Interior and Justice, Dr. José Ángel Zúñiga Huete, asked businessmen, bankers and other Honduran and foreign merchants for the sum of US$200,000 in order to crush the proclaimed revolution and lift the country.
+Some of them refused to grant loans and a few others voluntarily gave money.
+The U.S. Ambassador to Honduras, Franklin E. Morales, left Tegucigalpa in order to meet with Carias Andino and propose a solution.

 Western Honduras

-February 7.
-The colonial city of Gracias falls into the hands of the rebel forces under the command of General Vicente Tosta Carrasco, General Gregorio Ferrera.
-Those who continue to Santa Rosa.
+On February 7, the city of Gracias fell to rebel forces commanded by Generals Vicente Tosta Carrasco and Gregorio Ferrera, who then continued to Santa Rosa de Copán.

 Battle of Jacaleapa

-February 9.
-The battle fought in the town of Jacaleapa, near the Nicaraguan border, between the revolutionary forces and the dictatorial forces, under the command of Generals Sánchez, Teófilo Cárcamo known as "Tencaramo", Cámbar, Fonseca and Mejía.
-Although details are lacking, it is known that there have been many deaths and injuries, and General Cárcamo has been wounded and a prisoner in the hands of the Revolution.
-The forces of the Revolution have had to withdraw due to lack of ammunition to continue fighting.
-Among the heads of the revolutionary forces were officers General José Innocente Triminio and General Camilo R. Reina Rivera, officers Colonel Pedro Francisco Triminio, Colonel Constantino S. Ramos, Colonel Manuel Valladares Núñez, Colonel Ricardo Lozano, Colonel Armando B. Reina, and others.
+The battle was fought on February 9 outside Jacaleapa, near the Nicaraguan border, between the revolutionary forces commanded by Generals José Innocente Triminio and Camilo R. Reina Rivera, Colonels Pedro Francisco Triminio, Constantino S. Ramos, Manuel Valladares Núñez, Ricardo Lozano, and Armando B. Reina; and the government forces, under the command of Generals Sánchez, Teófilo Cárcamo, Cámbar, Fonseca and Mejía.
+Although details are lacking, it is known that there were many deaths and injuries.
+General Cárcamo was wounded and taken prisoner by the Revolutionaries.
+The Revolutionaries had to withdraw after running out of ammunition.
+Among the heads of the revolutionary forces were officers, including General José Innocente Triminio and General Camilo R. Reina Rivera, officers Colonel Pedro Francisco Triminio, Colonel Constantino S. Ramos, Colonel Manuel Valladares Núñez, Colonel Ricardo Lozano, Colonel Armando B. Reina, and others.
 In the thick of the battle the revolutionaries have done feats of courage and recklessness.
 Colonel Armando B. Reina has been mortally wounded in the fighting, when he threw himself on a machine gun of the dictatorial forces.
 Colonel Pedro Francisco Triminio has been seriously wounded, Colonel Ricardo Lozano has received four bullets that have left him in serious condition, despite their inferior weapons, the revolutionary forces are in good shape.